-- Develop a range of appropriate personal skills. - Prepare children for living in a diverse and ever evolving world, providing them with the correct knowledge and terminology, ensuring that misconceptions are addressed so that children know more, remember more and understand more - To reassure children of their value and self-worth, including aspects of dignity, self-respect and self-restraint. - Teach children about what a positive self-image is and how having a positive view of ourselves enhances our mental health and wellbeing - To nurture a responsible attitude towards personal relationships, such as aspects of mutual respect and care, and to develop sensitivity towards the needs of others, encompassing fidelity and loyalty. - To foster the ability to manage relationships in a responsible and healthy manner. - To promote the value of loving relationships and of a stable family life. - To recognise that marriage (both hetrosexual and gay) and civil partnerships are official bonds to mark a union between two people; it can be recognised by law, religion or society. - To recognise that marriage is an important, but not exclusive, context for family life. - To provide knowledge of human reproductive processes. - To inform children on matters of personal hygiene and related health issues.
+- Develop a range of appropriate personal skills. - Prepare children for living in a diverse and ever evolving world, providing them with the correct knowledge and terminology, and ensuring that misconceptions are addressed so that children know more, remember more and understand more - To reassure children of their value and self-worth, including aspects of dignity, self-respect and self-restraint. - Teach children about what a positive self-image is and how having a positive view of ourselves enhances our mental health and wellbeing - To nurture a responsible attitude towards personal relationships, such as aspects of mutual respect and care, and to develop sensitivity towards the needs of others, encompassing fidelity and loyalty. - To foster the ability to manage relationships in a responsible and healthy manner. - To promote the value of loving relationships and of a stable family life. - To recognise that marriage (both hetrosexual and gay) and civil partnerships are official bonds to mark a union between two people; it can be recognised by law, religion or society.

-- To encourage exploration of values and moral issues, taking into account the physical and moral risks associated with certain behaviour. - To educate against discrimination and prejudice. - Provide a framework in which sensitive discussions can take place - Prepare pupils for puberty, and develop an understanding of physical and emotional development. - The biological facts related to human growth and development, including reproduction. - Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies - Ensure that the curriculum design is underpinned by our school values and fundamental British Values - Provide an inclusive, calm and safe environment in which sensitive discussions can take place so that pupils have confidence to ask questions - Help pupils to identify the characteristics of healthy relationships, how relationships may affect mental and physical health; and how to stay safe online
+- To recognise that marriage is an important, but not exclusive, context for family life. - To provide knowledge of human reproductive processes. - To inform children on matters of personal hygiene and related health issues. - To encourage exploration of values and moral issues, taking into account the physical and moral risks associated with certain behaviour. - To educate against discrimination and prejudice. - Provide a framework in which sensitive discussions can take place - To ensure that pupils know the difference between a safe secret and an unsafe secret - Prepare pupils for puberty, and develop an understanding of physical and emotional development. - The biological facts related to human growth and development, including reproduction. - Help pupils develop feelings of self-respect, confidence and empathy - Create a positive culture around issues of sexuality and relationships - Teach pupils the correct vocabulary to describe themselves and their bodies - To understand that they are in control of their own body and they need to consent to anything that happens to them. - Ensure that the curriculum design is underpinned by our school values and fundamental British Values - Provide an inclusive, calm and safe environment in which sensitive discussions can take place so that pupils have confidence to ask questions - Help pupils to identify the characteristics of healthy relationships, how relationships may affect mental and physical health; and how to stay safe online - To ensure pupils know who they can speak to if they have any concerns regarding anything related to SRE